September - Mercy Walkathon

 New and Gently Used Collections

-To learn more about any of these programs, contact Greg Soltis to participate this year.
+To learn more about any of these programs, contact Greg Soltis.

 Waldron Mercy Academy partners with St. Francis Inn in Kensington to offer H.O.P.E.
 (Helping Other People Eat) Lunches once a month.
 Students pack lunches for patrons of St. Francis Inn which are then delivered by our parents.
 Staffed by vowed and lay Franciscans and volunteers, St. Francis Inn serves the poor and homeless by addressing their immediate needs while also striving to empower them as members of the local community.